lightning/bolts/07-routing-gossip.md

     - otherwise:
       - SHOULD update the appropriate metadata AND store the signature associated with the announcement.
-        - Note: this will later allow the final node to rebuild the announcement for its peers.
+        - Note: this will later allow the node to rebuild the announcement for its peers.

 A node: